xiaoli-dong/metagenomics_crash_course/assembly/README.md

 >metaspades.py --pe1-1 your_qc_R1_file --pe2-1 your_qc_R1_file2 --pe3-1 your_qc_R1_file3  --pe1-2 your_qc_R1_file --pe2-2 your_qc_R1_file2 --pe3-2 your_qc_R1_file3  -t 8 -m 100 -o metaspades_coassembly  >& metaspades_coassembly.log.txt
 ```
 ## Assembly stats
-While MEGAHIT generates some simple stats for your assembles, metaSPAdes are not generating stasts at the end of the assembling. you can download the "seqStats.pl" in the "bin" directory here to get the information.
+While MEGAHIT generates some simple stats for your assembles, metaSPAdes are not generating stasts at the end of the assembling.
+You can use the "seqStats.pl" from the [bin directory](https://github.com/xiaoli-dong/metagenomics_crash_course/tree/master/bin) to generate the basic stats.
 ```
 #assume you are in the "assembly" directory and downloaded the "seqStats.pl" file into the directory
 #generate the stats for metaSPAdes assembly